A title sheet is an official record relating to a particular property.

 Every property on the Land Register is assigned a unique code called a title number.
 The title number of your property will be at the top of the title sheet.

-You can search for a property's title number on ScotLIS.
+You can search the land register to find a property's title number for free.

 The property section includes the postal address of the property, if there is one.
 It contains a description of the property/land and any associated rights.

 The proprietorship section shows the current registered proprietor.
 This is likely to be the current owner.